“I do nothing on my own authority, but speak just as the Father taught me” (John 8:28b).

 These are the words of Jesus Christ according to the Gospel of John.

-Now, if we didn’t know any better, we might think these were the words of a raving patriarchist, forever enabling male domination upon the world of women and children; If we didn’t know better, we might say this is nothing but toxic masculinity parading in religious garb so as to hide its misogynist instincts and its subtle domination over the Western civilization; If we didn’t know better…
+Now, if we didn’t know any better, we might think these were the words of a raving patriarchist, forever enabling male domination upon the world of other men women and children; If we didn’t know better, we might say this is nothing but toxic masculinity parading in religious garb so as to hide its misogynist instincts and its subtle domination over the Western civilization and even the whole world.
+I say, if we didn’t know better…

-Well it seems that many today do not know any better; or, rather, do not know the words of Jesus Christ.
+Bet it seems many today do in fact not know any better; or, rather, do not know the words of Jesus Christ.
 Either way our culture is facing a problem—a “problem with patriarchy.”

 Surely, those on the conservative side of the debate should not react to the feminist critique as though patriarchal society was without flaw, or that patriarchy has not often been distorted and perverted throughout history.
 Indeed, it was precisely certain patriarchal assumptions of ancient Judaism and paganism that Christianity opposed from early times.
 And Christendom was very much the conversion or sanctification of human patriarchy under the rulership of God, our Father in heaven.
 So what is the issue today?
 What is the heart of our problem with patriarchy?